seanpm2001/Teams/README.md

 For now, I am going to start with 20 active subteams, and will expand as I go.

+Note: you can be part of more than one team at a time

 Note to self: Do not maintain more than 20 teams as a starter amount.
 Expanding to 21-25 or higher is not recommended yet.

 <!-- Addition process